gianarb/dotfiles/README.md

 # ~ conf
-I use this configuration is Linux and Mac OS.
+I use this configuration in Linux and Mac OS.

 ## Boot
 ```sh